JayaswalPrateek/MyCSnotesForME/Cpp.md

 	- if we know that the function can throw exception call it in try block
 - you can throw any data type including object of a class
 	- when throwing an object of a class, a good practice is to make sure that the class that might throw exception is inheriting publicly from c++'s built in class called exception
+	- Throwing a constructor will create the object and then throw.
 - you can declare what a function throws by appending `throw (<data type thrown>)` at the end of the function signature but this step is optional
 	- if you keep this round bracket empty means that the function throws no exception.
 ```cpp